 11. Check that the departments listed in this section match the departments listed in the relevant consultation boxes in CabNet (or on the consultation form (CAB100) for highly classified submissions).
 The paper should also name any outside interest groups that were consulted, including Crown entities, other statutory agencies, and Offices of Parliament.

-12. If outside interest groups have been consulted, provide details.
+12. If outside interest groups have been consulted, provide details of who these were.
 If such consultation is intended after decisions are made, comment on that.

 13. Where necessary, papers should also include the following sections: